hoardinghopes/embodying-buber/src/posts/In the beginning was the word.md

 Perhaps you might practice making a statement in order to see how you unify behind it.
 Your head may wobble with the work involved in _I am writing a book_, your heart may recognise how it's your life's work bearing fruit, your hara may just say _get on with it then_.

 You could hold a statement in each centre in turn, and see whether they say _yes_ or _no_ to it.
-You could find out from there what each centre wants in order to support the statement.
+You could find out from there what each centre needs in order to be able to support the statement.

 ## ... mighty oak trees grow